header-banner-mineralsinfood.jpg

 Magnesium

 Magnesium protects our immune system and is important for both nerve transmitters and muscles.
-A magnesium deficiency can lead to stress, bowel disorders and palpitations of the heart.2 A good dose of magnesium is therefore important.
-The mineral can be found in dark leafy vegetables, nuts, legumes and, yes, also in dark chocolate.
+A magnesium deficiency can lead to stress, bowel disorders and palpitations of the heart.2 The mineral can be found in dark leafy vegetables, nuts, legumes, and dark chocolate.
+Magnesium is also absorbed by the skin, so you can add some magnesium flakes to the bath to get a top-up of this important mineral.

 Iron